mikedecr/group-gaps/README.md

 # To do notes

+- [ ] fix Bitbucket link for website
+- [ ] when next major version is done, change website link to Github
 - [ ] Do something about raw ANES data (LFS?
 Download from remote if file not present?)